 Study with us and you join a university with future-focused teaching, an engaging learning environment that embraces people and ideas, and programmes designed for rewarding careers.
-QS World University Rankings place AUT in the top 2% of universities worldwide, and our education programmes are in the top 300 in the world.
+QS World University Subject Rankings place in the top 300 in the world, and the Times Higher Education World University Rankings 2019 place us in the top 1.2% (top 301-350) of universities in the world.